 The British Academy and the Royal Society are pleased to offer 40 Newton international fellowships to researchers of high academic ability for 2019-2020 entry.
-Scholarships are awarded to undertake postdoctoral research programme at UK research institutions.
+The studentships are awarded to undertake postdoctoral research programme at UK research institutions.

 The Newton International Fellowship scheme will select the very best early stage post-doctoral researchers from all over the world, and offer support for two years at UK research institutions.
 The long-term aim of the scheme is to build a global pool of research leaders and encourage long-term international collaboration with the UK.